MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-notifications.md

 A notification is a visual alert that appears each time you get a chat or SMS conversation request from a customer.
 When you get a notification, you see the details about the customer with whom you're going to interact.
 When you accept the request, a session is started, and you can view the contextual information of the customer and case on the customer summary page.

-Herea are some scenarios where you might receive notifications.
+Here are some scenarios where you might receive notifications:

 - Incoming chat conversation